DataAnalyticsinStudentHands/SyntheticDataSet/README.md

 ### Sanity checks for simulated data

-The folder TestScriots contains a couple fo scripts to test teh validity of the data.
+The folder TestScriots contains a couple fo scripts to test the validity of the data and do some plots for parcles to visually check.

-## Potential Expansions
+## Potential Extensions

-Those are scripts for possible expansions of the project  to add health data variables for instance from the Center for Disease Control.
+ExtensionScripts for possible expansions of the project  to add health data variables for instance from the Center for Disease Control.